Skip to main content

 Then test a small move and return to zero:

-For RobStride, MotorBridge also writes zero_sta=1 internally so the startup range is intended to be -pi..pi.
+For RobStride, MotorBridge also writes zero_sta=1 so the startup range is intended to be -pi..pi.
 Use the model that matches your motor for limits and logging; the examples above use rs-00.